Posted on Oct 14, 2019

 "My mom was diagnosed with breast cancer at the age of 36.
 She had a mastectomy, but fortunately, the cancer was caught early enough to treat.
 Because of my family history, my doctor recommended I start screening early so I had my first mammogram at 26.

 I DREAD the painfully uncomfortable machine; however, I know the importance of having mammograms done.
 To help make my screenings less unpleasant, I always bring a favorite calming scent or essential oil.
-When I’m in the little changing room, I dab a tiny amount of Vick’s or roll tiny amount of jasmine scent essential oil on my top lip.
+When I’m in the changing room, I dab a tiny amount of Vick’s or roll some jasmine scent essential oil on my top lip.
 It helps take my mind off the exam and puts me in a much calmer state."

 "I’ve never met a woman who looked forward to her mammogram.
 Which makes it easy to skip!
-But I know how important they are, I wholeheartedly believe we need to make sure we have as much information about our health as possible.
+But I know how important they are, and I wholeheartedly believe we need to make sure we have as much information about our health as possible.
 To help ease the process, I always schedule my pap smear and breast screening appointments on the same day.
-It’s so much easier to just get it all over with on the same day.
+It’s so much easier to just get it all over with in one go.
 I’m way less likely to forget to set up my appointment and I always end up feeling productive and happy at the end of the day."